petershin/liferay-learn/docs/dxp/latest/en/getting-started/introduction-to-the-admin-account.md

 1. Click *Select* beside *Regular Roles*.

 1. Select the *Administrator* Role from the list (click *Choose*).
 The dialog box disappears and the Role is added to the list of Roles associated with your account.
+Scroll to the bottom and click _Save_.

+1. (Optional) If you did not [configure mail](../installation-and-upgrades/setting-up-liferay/configuring-mail.md) in the step above, set an initial password for this new user.
+Click the _Password_ link in the left navigation pane.
+Input a password for the user, reenter the password, and click _Save_.

-The User is now a portal administrator.
-Log out and then log back in with your new User account.
+The user is now a portal administrator.
+Log out and then log back in with your new user account.

 ## What's Next